-''' function MINIMAX-DECISION(state) returns an action return arg \max{a \in ACTIONS(s)} MIN-VALUE(RESULT(state, a)) function Max-Value(state) returns a utility value if TERMINAL-TEST(state) then return UTILITY(state) v \leftarrow -\infty for each a in ACTIONS(state) do v \leftarrow \text{MAX}(v, \text{MIN-VALUE}(\text{RESULT}(s, a))) return v function MIN-VALUE(state) returns a utility value if TERMINAL-TEST(state) then return UTILITY(state) v \leftarrow \infty for each a in ACTIONS(state) do v \leftarrow \text{MIN}(v, \text{MAX-VALUE}(\text{RESULT}(s, a))) refurn v '''
+'''

+function MIN-VALUE(state) returns a utility value

+if TERMINAL-TEST(state) then return UTILITY(state)

+v \leftarrow \infty

+for each a in ACTIONS(state) do

+v \leftarrow MIN(v, MAX-VALUE(RESULT(s, a)))

+return v

+'''

-Note: Minimax only works when the game tree is not too deep.
-Otherwise, the minimax value must be approximated.
+Note: Minimax can only be applied to game trees that are not too deep.
+Otherwise, the minimax value must be approximated at a certain level.